 In California, there are several programs that will pay family members to provide non-medical, hands-on assistance for a loved one.
 What the reader must realize is that not everyone will be eligible to participate in these programs.
-For example, one’s income, veteran status, marital status, the value of their assets, whether or not they are currently employed or the type of insurance they have can all impact their eligibility for paid caregiver programs.
-Another major factor is their blood relationship to the individual who requires care, some programs only allow certain relatives to be paid and other programs prohibit certain family members for being compensated.
+For example, one’s income, veteran status, marital status, the value of their assets, whether or not they are currently employed, and the type of insurance they have can all impact their eligibility for paid caregiver programs.
+Another major factor is their blood relationship to the individual who requires care.
+Some programs only allow certain relatives to be paid and other programs prohibit certain family members from being compensated.

 This article will describe the different programs available in California, how they work and briefly touch on their eligibility requirements.
 Alternatively, readers may want to use the Paid Caregiver Program Search Tool.
 Doing so, helps caregivers and care recipients find programs for which they are eligible simply by responding to a series of questions.

 Of course, IHSS beneficiaries must be assessed to have a need for assistance.
 They also must meet Medi-Cal’s tight financial eligibility criteria, which is a complex subject.
-In simplified terms, applicants must have monthly income less than $1,235 and the value of their “countable resources” cannot exceed $2,000.
-Many resources such as a home and car are not “countable”.
+In simplified terms, as of April 2019 through May 2020, applicants must have monthly income less than $1,271, and the value of their “countable resources” cannot exceed $2,000.
+Many resources, such as a home and car, are not “countable”.
 Assistance determining eligibility and qualifying for Medi-Cal is available here.
-More information about IHSS can be found here and information on Medicaid eligibility in general on this page.
+More information about IHSS can be found here, and information on Medicaid eligibility in general on this page.

 The Aid and Attendance Pension benefit is a cash benefit and the amount of financial assistance varies depending on the beneficiary’s current income.
 Annually, the VA sets a maximum amount of income a beneficiary can have and then the VA supplements the veteran’s income up to the point of the maximum benefit.
-For example, in 2018, the Maximum Annual Pension Rate (MAPR) for a couple is approximately $25,000.
-If the couple has $15,000 in income, the VA will give them an additional $10,000.
+For example, in 2019, the Maximum Annual Pension Rate (MAPR) for a couple is $26,765.
+(This figure is effective until 11/30/19).
+If the couple has $15,000 in income, the VA will give them an additional $11,765.

-Importantly, the VA allows families to deduct certain expenses from their income, so in practice they can still be eligible even if their income is considerably higher than $25,000 per year.
+Importantly, the VA allows families to deduct certain expenses from their income, so in practice they can still be eligible even if their income is considerably higher than $26,765 per year.
 One expense they can deduct from their countable income is their cost of care.
-Therefore, an elderly veteran can hire their adult child (or another relative or friend) to provide them with personal care and the amount they pay their caregiver can be deducted from their income.
-The VA will compensate the veteran an amount equal to what they pay to their caregiver over and above their existing pension benefit.
+Therefore, an elderly veteran can hire their adult child (or another relative or friend) to provide them with personal care, and the amount they pay their caregiver can be deducted from their income.
+The VA will compensate the veteran an amount equal to what they pay to their caregiver, over and above, their existing pension benefit.
 It should be noted that since the VA counts a couple’s income together, this technique will not work to pay a spouse for caregiving.